Permabond 2050 semi-flexible cyanoacrylate 85D fast adhesive 20g

 • Bonding flexible substrates such as rubber, neoprene or vulcanised silicone

-• Repairs on parts subject to continuous vibration (automotive, machinery)
+• Repairs on parts subject to continuous vibration (automotive, machinery, sports equipment)

-• Assemblies that undergo thermal shock or temperature cycling
+• Assemblies that experience thermal shock or repeated temperature cycles

-• Special effects and FX prosthetics applications where the joint must flex without breaking
+• Special effects and FX prosthetics applications where the joint must move with the skin or base material

 How to use it

-4. Join the parts immediately: Bring the surfaces together and apply firm pressure for 30-60 seconds.
-Final positioning must be completed within the first 10-15 seconds.
+4. Join the parts: bring both surfaces together immediately and apply firm, steady pressure for 10–15 seconds.

 Usage tips